Claire Berrigan TCS '13

 He should have met Claire Berrigan.

 She’s a student in The Clarkson School, the early college program for high school students.
 But think about it: who goes to college early?
 It’s not enough to be smart.
-There has to be more, like curiosity and enthusiasm strong enough to quash doubt.
+There has to be more, like curiosity and enthusiasm strong enough to squash doubt.
 There has to be a fire inside.

 Claire’s got all that.
 Keeping with Kerouac’s metaphor, her fuse was lit when her parents first put a violin in her hand.
 She was six.